cran-task-views/Hydrology/README.md

   - [stationaRy](http://cran.rstudio.com/web/packages/stationaRy/index.html): Acquire hourly meteorological data from stations located all over the world.
 The available data is automatically downloaded from a data repository and processed into a ‘tibble’ for the exact range of years requested.

-  - [weathercan](http://cran.rstudio.com/web/packages/weathercan/index.html): Provides means for downloading historical weather data from the [Environment and Climate Change Canada website](http://climate.weather.gc.ca/historical_data/search_historic_data_e.html).
+  - [<span class="GitHub">NA</span>](https://github.com/weathercan/): Provides means for downloading historical weather data from the [Environment and Climate Change Canada website](http://climate.weather.gc.ca/historical_data/search_historic_data_e.html) .
 Data can be downloaded from multiple stations and over large date ranges and automatically processed into a single dataset.
 Tools are also provided to identify stations either by name or proximity to a location.

-  - [worldmet](http://cran.rstudio.com/web/packages/worldmet/index.html): Functions to import data from more than 30,000 surface meteorological sites around the world managed by the National Oceanic and Atmospheric Administration (NOAA) [Integrated Surface Database (ISD)](https://www.ncdc.noaa.gov/isd).
+  - [worldmet](http://cran.rstudio.com/web/packages/worldmet/index.html): Functions to import data from more than 30,000 surface meteorological sites around the world managed by the National Oceanic and Atmospheric Administration (NOAA) [Integrated Surface Database (ISD)](https://www.ncdc.noaa.gov/isd) .

 ## Data Analysis

 **Data tidying (gap-filling, data organization, QA/QC, etc)**

-  - [driftR](http://cran.rstudio.com/web/packages/driftR/index.html): A tidy implementation of equations that correct for instrumental drift in continuous water quality monitoring data using one or two standard reference values.
-The equations implemented are from [Hasenmueller (2011)](http://doi.org/10.7936/K7N014KS).
+  - [<span class="GitHub">NA</span>](https://github.com/driftR/): A tidy implementation of equations that correct for instrumental drift in continuous water quality monitoring data using one or two standard reference values.
+The equations implemented are from [Hasenmueller (2011)](http://doi.org/10.7936/K7N014KS) .

   - [climdex.pcic](http://cran.rstudio.com/web/packages/climdex.pcic/index.html): PCIC Implementation of Climdex Routines PCIC’s implementation of Climdex routines for computation of extreme climate indices.